shenshaoyong/awssample/translate/README.md

 # An automonous solution for importing/updating Amazon Translate Custom Terminology in all supported regions

+NOTE:This doc and relative code had been updated after the new feature ["Amazon Translate now enables multidirectional custom terminology"](https://aws.amazon.com/about-aws/whats-new/2021/11/amazon-translate-enables-multidirectional-custom-terminology/) released on Nov18 2021.

 ## Requirements
 There are two hard limits in Amazon Translate Custom Terminology Limits till 2021.11.3.: